Transit Authority of Northern Kentucky

-Currently TANK operates a fleet of 100 fixed route buses and 25 demand response vehicles.
+As of 2007, TANK operates a fleet of 100 fixed route buses and 25 demand response vehicles.

 While TANK's primary service area is the three Northern Kentucky counties, all TANK routes also connect with Downtown Cincinnati where riders can transfer to vehicles operated by the Southwest Ohio Regional Transit Authority if necessary.
-Although the two systems are separate, the TANK and SORTA work to make transfers between systems easy, and even sell a joint pass.
+Although the two systems are separate, the TANK and SORTA work to make transfers between systems easy and even sell a joint pass.

 A bus redesign took effect on January 31, 2021.

 History

-TANK was founded in 1973 when the privately funded Greenline Bus Company ceased operation, and voters in the three counties elected to publicly fund the transit system.
+TANK was founded in 1973 after the privately funded Greenline Bus Company ceased operation, and voters in the three counties elected to publicly fund the transit system.
 ATE Management, founded by Greenline's owners, provided management.
 ATE and its successor First Transit provided management until 2010, when TANK became self-managed.

-Fare structure
+Fares

 As of 2025, TANK charges $2.00 for all fixed route service.
 Students in kindergarten through 12th grade on school days riding to and from school only pay $1.
 TANK also has passes: a 30-day pass (unlimited) for $70.

 Several regional passes are offered, which are valid for unlimited rides on both TANK and Metro/Southwest Ohio Regional Transit Authority.
 One Day Metro/TANK for $5; 30-day Metro/TANK for $105.